EmptyIsValue/Advanced-Reboot/README.md

 # Description
 As the name of these tools
+- Reboot To UEFI.
-- Direct Boot To UEFI easily.
+- Shutdown To UEFI.
 - Boot To Win Recovery.
 - Nomal Reboot and Shutdown.